 Anodot is made for multi-cloud data management.
 So, if you’re juggling multiple cloud platforms and cycling between a dozen different dashboards, you can rest easy.
 We put all that data in one place with customizable, easy-to-understand consoles.

-We’ve made it our mission to make cloud cost management our specialty.
+We’ve made it our mission to make cloud cost management tools our specialty.
 Anodot has been demystifying cloud costs for FinOps organizations for years.
 Our mission is to make your overspending our enemy.
 With our automated anomaly detection, AI-powered feedback, and next-level forecasting data, you can start cutting costs without ever lifting a finger.

 Want a proof of concept?
 Talk to us to learn how much you can save with Anodot’s tools.